Perimenopause and Menopause: Key Insights from Dr. Nadine Hammoud

 She also shared a simple quiz that can help you identify whether you may be in perimenopause.

 Perimenopause can start earlier than many women expect.
 Dr. Hammoud explains that this phase can begin in your late 30s or early 40s.
-Irregular periods, hot flashes, night sweats, sleep changes, and mood swings are common, but tracking your symptoms and talking openly with your provider can make a huge difference.
+Irregular periods, hot flashes, night sweats, sleep changes, and mood swings are common.
+Tracking your symptoms and talking openly with your provider can make a huge difference.

 Lifestyle plays a powerful role.
 Exercise, nutrition, and stress management aren’t just “nice to have”; they’re critical tools for managing symptoms and protecting long-term health.
 Strength training helps preserve bone and muscle, while whole-food nutrition supports energy, mood, and hormonal balance.